brightzheng100/run-llms-on-laptop/README-OLLAMA.md

 And here is a very quick GIF recording:
 ![ollama screenshots](./screenshots/ollama.gif)

-Not sure why but the `gemma` model running in `ollama` performs that bad.
+Not sure why the `gemma` model running in `ollama` performs that bad.
-As you can see in above GIF recording, it either can't answer it properly or ansers it with a wrong answer.
+As you can see in above GIF recording, it either couldn't answer it properly or gave me a wrong answer.

 For example - this should be a common sense question:
 ```